 In practice, though, the Concierge team frequently goes the extra mile for assisting Super Elites.
-On various online forums and blogs, I’ve seen them described as “angels” and “heroes” who do incredible work.
+On various online forums and blogs, they’ve often described as “angels” and “heroes” who do incredible work.

-Personally, I’ve seen Concierges greet Super Elites onboard aircraft, introduce new Concierges to begin building a relationship, and meet them at the gate with new boarding passes for a tight connection.
+Concierges can also personally greet Super Elites onboard aircraft, introduce new Concierges to begin building a relationship, and meet passengers at the gate with new boarding passes for a tight connection.

 There are stories of the Concierge team searching the bowels of the airport for lost luggage, holding an aircraft at the gate for a tight connection, and fast-tracking Super Elites through security and customs to make a flight.
 When travel plans go awry, the Concierge team ensures that they go as smoothly as possible.